confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-getting-started/README.md

 ## <a name="create-datagen-connectors-for-your-topics"></a>Create Datagen Connectors for your Topics

-Microservices can be both *producers* and *consumers*.
 In this step, you will be creating the **Datagen Source Connector** to stream mock data to the `users` and `pageviews` topics.
-For the purpose of this workshop, the datagen connector can be thought of as any one of your microservices.
+For the purpose of this workshop, the datagen connector can be thought of as any one of your services that produce data.
 Our goal here is to produce data to Confluent and view the messages in real-time as they are being produced.

 1. From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.